Sitecore/Discover-JS-SDK-Starter-kit/README.md

 ## Pages

-The following is a list of pages that the website has to cover all event tracking available within the SDK.
-It uses React Router to perform page navigation.
-Here, each page is a React component with a `useEffect` hook to register uri change.
+The JS SDK uses React Router to perform page navigation.
+Each page is a React component with a `useEffect` hook used to register uri change.

 For example, for home page we have: